 Parameter Description Only known types if type lists exist If activated, only those function blocks which also have an entry in the Connections tab appear in the list of data types.
-See: Setting the data type list of the declaration table Automatic symbol check and type update If active, an automatic symbol check and type update take place once changes affecting the LAD/FBD program open in the LAD/FBD editor have been made in the project.
+See: Setting the data type list of the declaration table Automatic symbol check and type up- date If active, an automatic symbol check and type update take place once changes affecting the LAD/FBD program open in the LAD/FBD editor have been made in the project.
 The automatic symbol check and type update are activated by default in the LAD/FBD editor.
-See: Activating automatic symbol check and type update Example of a type update (Page 41) Example of a symbol check (Page 43) Deactivating automatic symbol check and type update Performing symbol check and type update at a specified time Operand You can change the options for displaying the operand by entering the number of Characters per line and Number of lines for the Operand field.
+See: Activating automatic symbol check and type update Example of a type update (Page 36) Example of a symbol check (Page 38) Deactivating automatic symbol check and type update Performing symbol check and type update at a specified time Operand You can change the options for displaying the operand by entering the number of Characters per line and Number of lines for the Operand field.
+Changes to settings are only applied to LAD/FDB editors that are opened afterwards.
 Comment You can change the options for displaying the comment by entering the number of Characters per line and Number of lines for the Comment field.
+Changes to settings are only applied to LAD/FDB editors that are opened afterwards.
 Fonts and colors You can change the fonts and colors of the LAD/FBD editor.
-See: Changing fonts Changing colors Format for status display Format in which the values of variables with bit data type are displayed in program status and variable status.
-See: Starting and stopping the program execution monitoring (Page 298) Variable status (Page 292)
+See: Changing fonts Changing colors Changes to settings are only applied to LAD/FDB editors that are opened afterwards.
+Format for status display Format in which the values of variables with bit data type are displayed in program status and variable status.
+See: Starting and stopping the program execution monitoring (Page 298) Variable status (Page 293)